NBISweden/workshop-reproducible-research/docs/docker.md

 On Windows 7 we will instead use Docker Toolbox, which is available at [https://docs.docker.com/toolbox/toolbox_install_windows/](https://docs.docker.com/toolbox/toolbox_install_windows/).
 Select "Get Docker Toolbox for Windows".

 1. Install Docker Toolbox by double-clicking the installer.
 Step through the installation and accept all the defaults.
 If Windows security dialog prompts you to allow the program to make a change, choose Yes.
-If you get a promt asking "Would you like to install this device software?" select Install.
+If you get a prompt asking "Would you like to install this device software?" select Install.

 2. You should now have a Docker Quickstart icon on the desktop.